-If a Forest Project is terminated for any reason except an unintentional reversal, the Offset Project Operator or Authorized Project Designee Forest Owner must replace any ARB Offset Credits that have previously been issued based on the requirements in the Regulation and the following provisions:
+If a Forest Project is terminated for any reason except an unintentional reversal, the Offset Project Operator or Authorized Project Designee must replace any ARB Offset Credits that have previously been issued based on the requirements in the Regulation and the following provisions:

 - a.
-For a Reforestation or Avoided Conversion Project, a quantity of Compliance Instruments equal to the total number of ARB Offset Credits issued. and where applicable, all Early Action Offset Credits issued pursuant to section 95990(i) of the Regulation, to the project over the preceding 100 years must be retired. - b.
-For an Improved Forest Management Project, a quantity of Compliance Instruments equal to the total number of ARB Offset Credits issued, and where applicable, all Early Action Offset Credits issued pursuant to section 95990(i) of the Regulation, to the project over the preceding 100 years, multiplied by the appropriate compensation rate indicated in Table 3.1 must be retired.
+For a Reforestation or Avoided Conversion Project, a quantity of Compliance Instruments equal to the total number of ARB Offset Credits issued to the project over the preceding 100 years must be retired. - b.
+For an Improved Forest Management Project, a quantity of Compliance Instruments equal to the total number of ARB Offset Credits issued to the project over the preceding 100 years, multiplied by the appropriate compensation rate indicated in Table 3.1 must be retired.